tradingtechnologies/TT_Samples/TT_CORE_SDK/README.md

 StrategyServer - This sample demostrates how a TT CORE SDK application can be controlled remotely using Excel.

+SDKAlgoServer - This samples demostrates how to write a SDK Algo server which can be driven by order submissions by TTW or FA.

 ## Contributing
 Contributions to this repository are only done by employees of Trading Technologies International.
-If wanting to propose updates to any samples, please fork this repository, then create a pull request, tagging the desired TT employees.

 ## Disclaimer
 Sample code is provided on the website subject to a limited, revocable, non-transferable license solely for testing purposes and not for commercial use.